Ben10164/CPSC-351/Unit_1.md

 * "let me watch. i want to watch"
 * "women are super stretchy"
 * "my wife is much stretchier"
+* "ben, are you stretchy in other ways?"
+* "what a glorious thing, the youth"

 ## Lecture 1